HatchApps/xavier-help/clients.md

 ---
 # Clients

-A _Client_ in Xavier is linked to an _Organisation_ in Xero.
+A Client in Precision is linked to an _Organisation_ in Xero, or a _Company_ in QuickBooks Online.

-Xavier is at it's most powerful for accountancies when you have added all your practice clients.
+Dext Precision is at it's most powerful for accountancies when you have added all your practice clients.
 The _Client List_ and _Practice Dashboard_ are essential tools for prioritising and staying on top of your clients and keeping an eye on your practice performance;
 you'll be able to handle issues as and when they occur, and your clients will always feel like the centre of attention.

 ## Client List

-This is your _Team_ home page in Xavier, and also where you can add, search and access each of your clients.
+This is your _Team_ home page in Precision, and also where you can add, search and access each of your clients.
 In this view, you can choose to display all clients, only the clients you are an Account Manager for, or the ones you have selected as favourites.
 Click on each of the client cards to view the _Client Overview_ for that client.